Career Timeline of Mark Vientos: Major Achievements and Milestones

 2022: MLB Debut

-In 2022, Mark Vientos made his Major League Baseball (MLB) debut for the New York Mets.
+In 2022, Mark Vientos made his Major League Baseball debut for the New York Mets.

-Prior to the 2023 World Baseball Classic, Mark Vientos was initially reported to play for Nicaragua but opted to instead participate in practices with his Mets teammates.
+Prior to the 2023 World Baseball Classic, it was initially reported that Mark Vientos would play for Nicaragua, but he ultimately did not appear on the team's roster, opting to instead participate in practices with his Mets teammates throughout the spring.